Enhancing WordPress Scalability for High Traffic Websites

-Scalability is crucial for running a successful WordPress enterprise website.
+Scalability is crucial for running a successful enterprise WordPress website.
 After all, if you experience a sudden surge in traffic (for example, as the result of a viral content post), you’ll want your website to be able to cope.
-Failing to do so could turn your site’s success into its failure.
+Failure to do so could result in poor site performance.

 In order to understand why scalability is important for your WordPress enterprise site, it’s important to see exactly how high traffic can slow down performance.
 This way, the task of implementing measures to increase scalability becomes much easier.